The World War II Railroads in America

 The American passenger streamliners were the cream of the crop! [edit. note: Before Hitler’s Germany was being bombarded by air, or all of Europe for that matter, before war had begun for us—with the close exception of the Orient Express—no passenger train in all of Europe rivaled America’s streamliners.
 Not any train from Great Britain, not from Germany, no one!
 For a short while in the late 1930s, the ten fastest trains in the world were all American streamliners.]
 Streamliners? you ask.
 A million pages could be devoted on that topic.
 PBS America once had a nice 2 min educational clip with sound and everything on America's streamliners but they got cheap and recently took it out and replaced it with an article.
 This fine written article goes back to 2001 and is interesting on streamliners, also from PBS.

+A by-gone era of the alpha and omega of passenger steam streamliners, with some of the fanciest and most unusual designs that graced a locomotive’s body.
+The WW II generation grew-up with all this.
+The guy in the mustache is noted designer Raymond Loewy.
 Streamliners over long distances did their share for defense, but not all were long-distance streamliners.
 Most usually operated on reservation-in-advance mode and some like the Capital Limited provided special services to the public.
 A streamliner the Super Chief ran between Los Angeles and Chicago and was frequented by movie stars and important personalities.
 An average GI Joe would be extremely lucky to get a ticket on the Super Chief.
 It was an all-Pullman with a high class diner.
+A streamlined Electro-Motive's E1 diesel, inaugural run 1937, was expanded to twice weekly in 1938, and daily high-speed transcontinental service in 1948.
+A trio of boxcar engines, not pictured, 1A, 1B and 1C did a record in 36 hrs, 20 mins Chicago-Los Angeles run.
 Below is a photo of the premier train the Super Chief in its distinctive warbonnet being readied for a run.
-A streamlined Electro-Motive's E1 diesel, inaugural run 1937, expanded to twice weekly in 1938, and daily high-speed transcontinental service in 1948.
-A trio of boxcars, not pictured, 1A, 1B and 1C did a record in 36 hrs, 20 mins Chicago-Los Angeles run.

 The following link tells stories of wartime travel, with a sample of a gas ration sticker, centering on the station at San Luis Obispo, California.
 The train staton was jamming.
 The streamliner Coast Daylight made a stop at this station.